Picture shows people exploring climate solutions and climate careers.

 The economics, politics, and technology of climate change are all changing fast.
 One of the best ways to come up to speed and then stay up to speed is to subscribe to a few of the many great newsletters and podcasts devoted to the climate fight.

-Here are three wide-ranging, general purpose resources that are good for everyone, whatever your more specific interests.
+Here are four e-mail newsletters that are good for everyone, whatever your more specific interests.
 We recommend all of these highly!

-• The Crucial Years newsletter by Bill McKibben.
+• The Crucial Years newsletter by Bill McKibben is free.
 McKibben has been a leading climate activist for more than 30 years.
 He wrote one of the earliest influential books on climate change, The End of Nature, in 1989, and he founded the group 350.org (and more recently, Third Act).
 He writes about avenues for effective climate politics and climate activism.

-• Bloomberg Green Daily newsletter.
-Each day of the week the newsletter is written by a different columnist focusing on climate change and the energy transition.
+• Bloomberg Green Daily is a newsletter from Bloomberg News.
+Each day of the week the newsletter is written by a different journalist focusing on climate change and the energy transition.
 Their climate journalists are among the best, and together they cover a huge range of important and interesting stories.
+The newsletter is free, but a student subscription to Bloomberg News costs $10 per month.

 Here are two excellent general, wide-ranging podcasts:

-• Zero podcast with Akshat Rathi.
-This is one of the widest-ranging climate podcasts, covering everything from international negotiations to climate technology.
-Excellent journalism.
+• Zero podcast with Akshat Rathi is one of the widest-ranging climate podcasts, covering everything from international negotiations to climate technology.
+It’s excellent journalism.
 It provides a gentle “way-in” for beginners, but it’s informative for everyone, no matter how much you already know.

-Here are four great resources for anyone interested in climate technology solutions:
+Here are two great podcasts for anyone interested in climate technology solutions:

 • Catalyst podcast with Shayle Kann.
 This is more “advanced” (it presupposes some familiarity with the field).
 But it offers really smart, really illuminating analysis of trends in the energy transition, and where they’re pointing.

-Here are three resources for folks interested in the intersection of agriculture, nature, biodiversity, and climate change:
+And here are two resources for folks interested in the intersection of agriculture, nature, biodiversity, and climate change:

 • Cropped, from Carbon Brief is a weekly newsletter covering the intersection of climate, land use, food systems, and nature.